 Museum of the Second World War

 Visiting the Museum of the Second World War is one of the top Gdansk, Poland things to do.
-The state-of-the-art museum details the events of World War II, which began on September 1, 1939 when Germany invaded Poland at Westerplatte (less than 6 miles from Gdansk Old Town).
+The state-of-the-art museum details the events beginning on September 1, 1939 when Germany invaded Poland at Westerplatte.

 Polish Post Office and Memorial